Jayapraveen/INE-courses-downloader/README.md

 # INE courses downloader

 ## How to use ?
 1. Clone the repository
 2. Run the script and Choose options accordingly
 3. To specify the download location open and change the custom Boolean to true and fill the save_path with your download location and save the script
 4. Save and run the script

+## What does this script download from the site?
+1. The Course Introduction(Preview)
+2. The Course files (if any)
+3. The Course videos

+## FAQ
+1. Is it safe to enter my credentials in this script?
+-- The script is opensource you can view the code execution and network calls.
+It is totally safe as this script will only use it once to get the tokens to download the courses.

+2. What is the site rip option?
+-- It is a complete site download option.
+If you have a server with Huge Bandwidth , Compute time and disk space (~ 1.8 TB ) You can use use this option to download the entire contents of the website.

+3. I have a course in the site that is not showing in the script to download?
+-- Is the Course featured on the site or was the course added to the site after you ran the script for the first time then delete the "ine_courses.txt" file from the directory where the script is located and rerun the script.

 ## Credits
 Made possible by @dexter101010 and his yummy cookies.